 Alright, let’s start with the basics.
-Mothman first swooped into the public eye in the 1960s, making Point Pleasant, West Virginia, famous—or infamous, depending on how you see it.
-The legend all started with some eerie encounters that people from the area couldn’t quite explain.
+Legend Of Mothman: Origins And Sightings, Mothman first swooped into the public eye in the 1960s, making Point Pleasant, West Virginia, famous—or infamous, depending on how you see it.
+The legend all started with some eerie encounters that people from different areas couldn’t quite explain.

 In November 1966,